BES2016Workshop/guidebook/outline.md

 ### Code chunks

-Code chunks are	interspaced within the text of the report.
+Code chunks are	interspersed within the text of the report.
 They are delineated by three backticks (` ``` `) at the top and at the bottom of it.
 The top backticks are followed by a curly bracket that specify: (1) the language in which the code chunk is written, (2) the name of the chunk (optional but good practice), (3) `knitr` options that control whether and how the code, the output, or the figure are interpreted and displayed.
 Everything that comes after the name of the chunk has to be a valid R expression: the strings need be quoted, the arguments are separated by commas, and logical values (TRUE/FALSE) need to be capitalized.

 ### How to deal with figures?